Quality Assurance vs. Quality Control: Choosing the Right Career Path

 [Featured Image]: QA tester, working with the team reviewing quality standards while developing the latest product.

-Quality assurance and quality control are parts of quality management and have some similarities, but they differ in many ways.
-This guide will outline the job roles of quality assurance and quality control professionals along with their skills, qualifications, salaries, and job outlooks to help you decide between the two career paths.
+Quality assurance and quality control both fall under the umbrella of quality management.
+These jobs have similarities but also differ in many ways.
+The following guide will outline the roles of quality assurance and quality control professionals, including their skills, qualifications, salaries, and job outlooks to help you decide between the two career paths.

 What is quality assurance?

-Quality assurance (QA) is a set of activities and procedures, called quality standards, during and after product development or project management.
-It helps ensure you're creating a high-quality product or have a successful project outcome and seeks to solve problems experienced by consumers after a product or service hits the market.
-QA involves ensuring a project or product is advancing toward delivery and that an organization or team is adhering to standards or guidelines.
+Quality assurance (QA) is a set of activities and procedures, also known as quality standards, that take place during and after product development.
+QA helps ensure quality requirements are met and that the finished product or project outcome meets customer requirements.
+A QA testing team also seeks to solve problems experienced by consumers after a product or service hits the market.
+Like project managers, quality assurance teams ensure a project or product is advancing toward delivery while adhering to quality standards and company guidelines.

 Why is QA important?